 Armenia Smith Aldrich, daughter of John & Harriet (Smith) Aldrich, was born 1 November 1817 in Mendon, Worcester Co., Massachusetts.
 In 1830 she moved with her parents to Boscawen NH, where she lived until her marriage.
-She married a then stagecoach operator named Nathaniel White, who later became extremely wealthly, often crediting his wife Armenia for his success.
+She married a then stagecoach operator named Nathaniel White, who later became extremely wealthy, often crediting his wife Armenia for his success.

 She was an “ardent friend and leading spirit of the anti-slavery cause,” and their home welcomed fugitive slaves as freely as others.
 She also supported the temperance cause, and women’s suffrage.

-Her long-time friends included Lucy Stone, Julia Ward Howe, Mary A. Livermore and Frances E. Willard.
+Armenia White’s long-time friends included Lucy Stone, Julia Ward Howe, Mary A. Livermore and Frances E. Willard.
 She was the first president of the New Hampshire Women’s Christian Temperance Union, and was president of the New Hampshire Women Suffrage Association since its organization.

 During the first four years of their married life, on account of Mr. White’s occupation, they boarded; for eight years they lived on Warren street; from 1848 until the death of Mr. White they lived at their residence on School Street.
 Besides a farm of 400 acres in Concord NH, Armenia White and her husband had a summer retreat on Lake Sunapee called Pine Cliff.
 The flagship built and run by the Woodsum brothers on Lake Sunapee in 1871 was named the “Armenia White” after her.
 It was a 101 foot long steamship that accomodated 650 passengers.
 (Nathaniel and Armenia White were financial backers).
 The steamer retired at George’s Mills in 1917 and was sold for scrap in 1939 for $100.